situmtech/react-native/README.md

 ---

-## Description

-Situm React Native Plugin is a set of utilities that allow any developer to build React Native location based apps using Situm's indoor positioning system.
-Among many other capabilities, apps developed with Situm React Native Plugin will be able to:

-* Obtain information related to buildings where Situm's positioning system is already configured: floorplans, points of interest, geotriggered events, etc.

-* Retrieve the location of the smartphone inside these buildings (position, orientation, and floor where the smartphone is).

-* Compute a route from a point A (e.g. where the smartphone is) to a point B (e.g. any point of interest within the building).

-* Trigger notifications when the user enters a certain area.

 ---

 ## Submitting Contributions

 You will need to sign a Contributor License Agreement (CLA) before making a submission.
 [Learn more here.](https://situm.com/contributions/)

 ---